Absalom: The revolt at Hebron

+After four years, he declared himself king, raised a revolt at Hebron, the former capital, and publicly raped his father's ten concubines.
+It is said that this was God punishing David for his sin with Bathsheba tenfold.
+All Israel and Judah flocked to him, and David, attended only by the Cherethites and Pelethites and his former bodyguard, which had followed him from Gath, found it expedient to flee.
+The priests Zadok and Abiathar remained in Jerusalem, and their sons Jonathan and Ahimaaz served as David's spies.
+Absalom reached the capital and consulted with the renowned Ahitophel (sometimes spelled Achitophel).
+It is also speculated that Ahitophel could have joined Absalom's cause as David had previously committed adultery with his granddaughter, Bathsheba.

 David took refuge from Absalom's forces beyond the Jordan River.
 However, he took the precaution of instructing a servant, Hushai, to infiltrate Absalom's court and subvert it.
-Once in place, Hushai convinced Absalom to ignore Ahithophel's advice to attack his father while he was on the run, and instead to prepare his forces for a major attack.
+Once in place, Hushai convinced Absalom to ignore Ahitophel's advice to attack his father while he was on the run, and instead to prepare his forces for a major attack.
 This gave David critical time to prepare his own troops for the battle.
-When Ahithophel saw that his advice was not followed, he committed suicide by hanging himself.
+When Ahitophel saw that his advice was not followed, he committed suicide by hanging himself.

 Battle of Ephraim's Wood

 A fateful battle was fought in the Wood of Ephraim (the name suggests a locality west of the Jordan) and Absalom's army was completely routed.
 When Absalom fled from David's army, his head was caught in the boughs of an oak tree as the mule he was riding ran beneath it.
 He was discovered there still alive by one of David's men, who reported this to Joab, the king's commander.
 Joab, accustomed to avenging himself, took this opportunity to even the score with Absalom.
 Absalom had once set Joab's field of barley on fire and then made Amasa Captain of the Host instead of Joab.
 Killing Absalom was against David's explicit command, "Beware that none touch the young man Absalom".
 Joab injured Absalom with three darts through the heart and Absalom was subsequently killed by ten of Joab's armor-bearers.

 When David heard that Absalom was killed, although not how he was killed, he greatly sorrowed.

 David withdrew to the city of Mahanaim in mourning, until Joab roused him from "the extravagance of his grief" and called on him to fulfill his duty to his people.